THERAPY SERVICESTRAINING SCHOOL

 Another option is to try selective serotonin reuptake inhibitors (SSRIs) which are a type of antidepressant medication.
 Common types of SSRIs include escitalopram, sertraline, and citalopram.
 Sometimes, it takes a while to find the right medication for you, meaning doses or the type of medication itself may be adjusted.

-Oftentimes, medication is used in combination with CBT to effectively treat social phobia.
+Medication is often used in combination with CBT to effectively treat social phobia.
 Your doctor will be able to help you find the best course of treatment for your anxiety symptoms.
 The important thing to remember is that with the right level of help, you don’t need to feel trapped by your anxiety.

 Coping with Social Anxiety